NCAR/DART/models/wrf/readme.rst

 Some important WRF-DART updates include:

-- Version 11.4.1: Detects use of the Hybrid Vertical Coordinate system (terrain following at surface) and accounts for this in forward operator calculations.
+- Version 11.4.1: Detects use of the Hybrid Vertical Coordinate system (terrain following at surface) and accounts for this in the forward operator calculations.

-- Version 11.5.0: Improves compatibility with WRFv4+ versions and later where prognostic 3D temperature variable is THM.
+- Version 11.5.0: Improves compatibility with WRFv4+ versions and later where the prognostic 3D temperature variable is THM.

-It is always recommended that you update your DART version to the `latest tag
-<https://github.com/NCAR/DART/release>`__ before beginning new research.
+It is always recommended that you update your DART version to the `latest release <https://github.com/NCAR/DART/releases>`__ before beginning new research.

 WRF+DART Tutorial
 -----------------

 This tutorial provides a real-world example of assimilating a wide variety of atmospheric observations during an extreme storm event for the United States during April 2017.

-**It is strongly recommended that you also review and perform the tutorial documentation for running a WRF-DART assimilation** `here. <https://docs.dart.ucar.edu/en/latest/models/wrf/tutorial/README.html>`__
+**It is strongly recommended that you also review and perform the tutorial for running a WRF-DART assimilation** `here. <https://docs.dart.ucar.edu/en/latest/models/wrf/tutorial/README.html>`__

-Items of Note
+General Overview
 -------------

-- The ``model_mod`` reads WRF netCDF files directly to acquire the model state data.
-The ``wrf_to_dart`` and ``dart_to_wrf`` programs are no longer necessary.
+- The WRF ``model_mod.f90`` file reads WRF netCDF files directly to acquire the model state data.
+Earlier version required ``wrf_to_dart`` and ``dart_to_wrf`` programs which are no longer necessary.
-- A netCDF file named ``wrfinput_d01`` is required and must be at the same resolution and have the same surface elevation data as the files converted to create the DART initial conditions.
+- A WRF file named ``wrfinput_d01`` is required and must be at the same resolution and have the same surface elevation data as the files converted to create the DART initial conditions.
 No data will be read from this file, but the grid information must match exactly.